 After connection a controller can change and submit new the configurations.
-When connected as an observer, button to may be used to get the object list from the analysis in the browser.
+When connected as an observer, button ton the way be used to get the object list from the analysis in the browser.
 One can also get the configuration, but cannot submit them.

-The GUI disconnects from the analysis by $\P$ , but the analysis continues to run.
-To really shut down the analysis one has to use button $\P$ (administrator only).
+The GUI disconnects from the analysis by $\Re$ , but the analysis continues to run.
+To really shut down the analysis one has to use button $\Re$ (administrator only).

 No additional code should be implemented by the user to let analyses work as analysis server.
-All necessary job is done by standard go4analysis executable.
+All necessary jobs are done by standard go4analysis executable.
 It is recommended to convert older analysis code to new launch scheme - mainly remove main executable and provide several initialization routines as it done in examples.
 To run analysis as server from shell, one should call "go4analysis -server <name>".
 The usage can be seen in any go4 example packages.

-For analysis servers in ROOT macros see chapter 6, page 76
+For analysis servers in ROOT macros see chapter 5, page 82